nilahomar/nilahomar.github.io/README.md

 Under development

-As part of Digital Career Institute's 1 year Fullstack Developer course curriculum, I designed this Portfolio site to demonstrate my skills in Frontend development using HTML and CSS.
+As part of Digital Career Institute's 1 year Fullstack Developer course curriculum, I designed this Portfolio site to demonstrate my skills in Frontend development using HTML, CSS and JavaScript.